MurrayPHN/phn-exchange-docs/docs/minimum.md

 - Murray PHN Stream in-house HOW TO videos

 ## Minimum proficiencies and knowledge base

+Practice Coordinators need proficiencies in the following

-Primary Care Consultants should know how to
+Practice Coordinators should know how to
-- Access the PATCAT
+- Access the PATCAT / Polar / Primary Sense
-- Access the GP data report
+- Access the PHN Exchange GP data report
 - Compare key information to ensure the GP data report is accurate
-- Enable PCC support of the Practices in their use of the GP data report
+- Enable Practice Coordinator support of the Practices in their use of the PHN exchange GP data report